-My external IP addresses is dynamic so I will need to use the No-IP dynamic update client to keep my hostname updated with the most current IP.
-Just install the client on any machine that resides on your local network.
+First, if your external IP is dynamic you will need to download the No-IP dynamic update client to keep your hostname updated with the most current IP.
+Simply install the client on any machine that resides on your local network.
 If you just use the default settings the client will try to send the local LAN IP address to the No-IP servers.
 No-IP doesn’t allow the assignment of private network addresses.
 So what we want to send is the IP address of the router.

-My friend now enters http://trinkets.servehttp.com into their browser, but whoops… nothing there.
+Your friend now enters http://yourhost.servehttp.com into their browser, but whoops… nothing is there.
 The router doesn’t have port forwarding configured so it just denies the connection.
-So I need to configure port forwarding.
+So you need to configure port forwarding.
 Open up a web browser and login to your router’s web-based configuration.
 By default the IP address for configuration is set to http://192.168.1.1/.
-Enter the username and password, click on the Advanced Tab (congratulations your an advanced user! ).
+Enter the username and password, click on the “Advanced Tab”.
 In the advanced section, click on the “Forwarding” tab.

 - Each port can only be forwarded to one local IP.
 So we can’t have multiple web servers running on port 80.

-Need to disable Remote Management to run a web server on port 80.
+- You need to disable Remote Management to run a web server on port 80.

 - When testing your webserver, the external IP address may not work from inside your local network.
 Consider having a friend on a different network connection bring up your website.